Our in-house compost toilet guru Martin, will help explain everything:

 This should be ideally emptied daily and in a suitable location.
 Urine can usually be safely poured onto the earth around trees and shrubs, provided you don’t regularly empty it in the same place (which can result in urine salts building up) and not directly on foliage.
 Always ensure you have permission from the land owner to dispose of urine this way, and always do so in a responsible manner, well away from watercourses.

-If you have access to an ‘elsan’ or chemical toilet disposal point, toilet or greywater drain, these are ideal for emptying into.
+If you have access to an ‘elsan’ or chemical toilet disposal point, toilet or greywater drain, these are also ideal for emptying into.

 Never pour urine into a canal or waterway – over time, it has the potential to promote excessive algal growth, which can lead to eutrophication (lack of oxygen) of the waterway.